-“There is more selfishness and less principle among members of Congress, as well as others, than I had any conception of, before I became President.”
+“Foreign powers do not seem to appreciate the true character of our government.”
 At the age of 17 he had surgery to remove urinary stones without any pain killer, except whisky.
 He was a slave owner who served as a colonel in the Tennessee militia.
 He was considered a workaholic, as he worked considerably long hours while president.
 He is James Knox Polk, 11th President of the United States, serving from March 4, 1845, until March 4, 1849.
 James was born on November 2, 1795, in Mecklenburg County, North Carolina, the first of ten children.
 James’s mother was a Presbyterian, as was his father initially, however he eventually rejected religion.
 James eventually became a Methodist, although he continued to attend Presbyterian services, for his mother, and later, his wife.

 In 1822, James joined the Tennessee militia as a captain, although he was eventually promoted to colonel.
 Also in 1822, he resigned his position as clerk to run for the Tennessee state legislature, defeating the incumbent.
 James supported Andrew Jackson’s bid to become the United States Senator from Tennessee.
 James would continue to firmly support Andrew.

 On January 1, 1824, James married Sarah Childress.
 They had no children together, possibly an unfortunate result of the surgery James had as a teenager.
 He would become one of three presidents who did not have any children.
 Sarah supported James throughout his political career, assisting him with speeches and giving advice on policy.
 She also actively campaigned with him.